Skills Building

 Pay and Benefits in the Community and Voluntary Sector 2024

-In December 2024, supported by Community Foundation Ireland, we launched the sixth edition of the Pay and Benefits in the Community & Voluntary Sector report, our survey on community, voluntary and charity sector pay in Ireland.
+In December 2024, with support from Community Foundation Ireland, we launched the sixth edition of the Pay and Benefits in the Community & Voluntary Sector report.
+This survey looks at pay in the community, voluntary, and charity sectors in Ireland.

-This report is published at a time of significant change and challenge for the Irish sector.
-Its purpose is to provide a comprehensive overview of pay and benefits, while also examining key HR metrics such as absence and turnover rates, investment in training, and more.
-In addition, the report explores the internal priorities of HR departments to highlight the common challenges faced by organisations across the community and voluntary sector.
+The report arrives during a time of major change and challenge for the Irish sector.
+Its aim is to provide a clear overview of pay and benefits.
+It also examines key HR metrics like absence and turnover rates, training investment, and more.
+Additionally, the report highlights the main priorities of HR departments to show common challenges across the community and voluntary sector.

 You can download the report in full here